 In every divorce, property division will require both spouses to submit complete and accurate financial records.
 These financial disclosure statements are verified by the court and used to determine a fair division of property under California’s community property statute.
 Therefore, you must be honest in your financial disclosure statement and work closely with an experienced Placer County property division attorney to ensure you do not omit any required information unintentionally.
 Your attorney can also assist you if you encounter problems with your spouse’s financial disclosure statement.

 These statements outline each spouse’s separate property ownership claims and records pertaining to marital property and debt.
 It’s important to remember that under California’s community property law, both spouses receive equal shares of their marital property and debt.
 If you are concerned about being responsible for your soon-to-be ex-spouse’s reckless debts incurred without your knowledge or permission, your lawyer can help you figure out whether this needs to be addressed in your proceedings.

 The divorce process can be intimidating for many, and it can also seem disempowering when a divorcing spouse does not have legal counsel who they can trust to guide them through their divorce.
-When you choose the Ewing Law Group to represent you in a divorce, we will carefully review your financial records and help you reach a suitable outcome for property division.
+When you choose the Ewing Law Group, PC to represent you in a divorce, we will carefully review your financial records and help you reach a suitable outcome for property division.
 To discuss your case with a Placer County property division attorney, contact us today and schedule your consultation with our team.